 The Group strives to maintain a high standard corporate governance.
-We have implemented Whistleblowing Policy to formally provide a dedicated, confidential and accessible whistleblowing channel for all of our employees, while protecting whistleblowers from any form of retaliation.
+We have implemented the Whistleblowing Policy to formally provide a dedicated, confidential and accessible whistleblowing channel for all of our employees, while protecting whistleblowers from any form of retaliation.

-A dedicated email address (whistleblowing@canvest.com.hk) is setup for electronic and 24/7 submissions and will reach senior management directly within three working days from the date of submission.
-Confidentiality is ensured at all steps to protect all persons from reprisal or disadvantage as a result of making a report.
+A dedicated email address (whistleblowing@canvest.com.hk) is available for 24/7 electronic submissions and will reach senior management directly within three working days from the date of submission.
+Confidentiality is ensured at all steps to protect all persons from reprisal or disadvantage as a result of whistleblowing.
 All reported information is kept confidential, except when Canvest is legally or regulatorily obligated to disclose it, such as for legal or audit purposes.

-In 2023, we did not receive any substantiated whistleblowing cases.
+In 2024, we did not receive any substantiated whistleblowing cases.